jingye-xu/wheelchair/MotorValues.md

-# transform between motor speed and Get Values
+# Transform between motor control and Get method values

 When we control the motor move, we need to send a value to the web.
 This Document introduces the value calculation